 – Swim with pink dolphins

-Every child knows the Amazon is home to anacondas, crocodiles, rarely seen human tribes and unbelievable vines and towering trees.
-They may not know that it is also where the rather cute pink dolphin resides.
-In some places it is possible to enjoy interaction with these creatures in a responsible way, supporting local conservation efforts.
-Swimming with these friendly and sociable cetaceans is an incredible experience where it is best to put the camera down and simply enjoy their ‘fly bys’ underwater, seemingly grinning at you in fun.
+The Amazon is home to anacondas, crocodiles, rarely-seen human tribes and unbelievable vines and towering trees.
+It is also where the rather cute pink dolphin resides.
+Enjoy interaction with these creatures in a responsible way, supporting local conservation efforts.
+Swimming with these friendly and sociable cetaceans is an incredible experience where it is best to put the camera down and simply enjoy their ‘fly-bys’ underwater, seemingly grinning at you in fun.
 They are loving the encounter and you will too.
 An unforgettable part of any trip to Brazil with kids.

 Holidaying in Brazil with children

-For a compete country overview see our Family Holidays in Brazil section, for weather info see When to go to Brazil and for example itineraries see Highlights of Southern Brazil and Rio, Amazon & Salvador.
+For a complete country overview see our Family Holidays in Brazil section, for weather info see When to go to Brazil, and for example itineraries see Highlights of Southern Brazil and Rio, Amazon & Salvador.
 For (even) more inspiration check out Lonely Planet’s Brazil video and get the kids interested with this great travel guide to Brazil, for kids, by kids.

 When you are ready to start planning, simply call 01728 751 752 to speak to Helene or any of the Stubborn Mule team – or you can enquire via our contact page.